Omni-Analytics-Group/eth-data-science-course/README.md

 ## Testimonials

 "This course is like a rain following a drought.
 It kindly walks you through the process starting from the use of R to introduction of graphs and machine learning concepts with interesting case studies.
-I strongly recommend it not only to researchers interested in Ethereum blockchain but also to any students or professionals that have interest in learning data analysis and science." - [Will Shin](https://www.linkedin.com/in/wooil-s-51308353/) ([Klaytn](https://www.klaytn.com) Principal Economist)
+I strongly recommend it not only to researchers interested in Ethereum blockchain but also to any students or professionals that have interest in learning data analysis and science." - [Will Shin](https://www.linkedin.com/in/wooil-s-51308353/) (Principal Economist at [Klaytn](https://www.klaytn.com))

 ## Featured Projects